Nath-JsnB/Internship-Assessment-2/README.md

 ```sh
 python sensor_simulator.py
 ```
-You should see published temperatures appearing in your middleware logs and on the dashboard.
+Published temps will be displayed on the dashboard and in the middleware logs.
+**Temperatures will not display until the simulator is run.**

 ---

 ## Real-Time Monitoring Dashboard

-A web-based dashboard is included for live monitoring of your simulated data.
+You have access to a local web based dashboard which will update you in real time on your simulated data.

 ### Features

 - **Live Updates:**
-  Displays current temperature, HVAC status, and any errors for each room in real time.
+  Displays present temperature, HVAC status and also any errors for each room in real time.
 - **Web Interface:**
-  Connects to the backend using Flask-SocketIO and WebSockets.
+  Connects with the backend through Flask-SocketIO and WebSockets.
 - **Customizable:**
-  Easily expand with more data, controls, or visualization.
+  Easily scale out with more data, controls, or visualization.

 ### How to Use